 ConductAtlas provides verified policy intelligence sourced directly from platform documents.
 All analysis is intended to support, not replace, legal and compliance review.
 Record CA-C-002347.

-DeepSeek updated its DeepSeek-R1 model license on May 25, 2026 to add clarifying language about the MIT License terms.
-The …
+DeepSeek updated its DeepSeek-R1 model license on July 11, 2026 by adding clarifying language about the MIT License terms under …

 Get alerted when this policy changes again — including what changed and why it matters.